itulo/vaffapp/README.md

 There are no tests, pardon me.

 # Usage of this code
-I decided to share this codebase hoping that somebody could benefit from it.
-If you see a solution to your problem feel free to copy the code (please mention where you got it).
+If you see a solution to your problem feel free to copy the code (please mention where you got it from).
 You are free to offer me a coffee by: watching an ad, making an in-app purchase :)

 # Contact
 For any communication feel free to contact me at italo.armenti at gmail.com